 options ndots:5

-- For more information about how to configure CoreDNS in ACK clusters, see Configure CoreDNS.
+For more information about how to configure CoreDNS in ACK clusters, see DNS policies and domain name resolution.

-- For more information about how to use CoreDNS to improve the performance of DNS resolutions for an ACK cluster, see Optimize DNS resolution for an ACK cluster.
+For more information about how to use CoreDNS to improve the overall DNS query performance for an ACK cluster, see Best practices for DNS services.

-You can also use NodeLocal DNSCache to improve the stability and performance of service discovery in ACK clusters.
-NodeLocal DNSCache improves DNS performance by running a DNS caching agent on nodes as a DaemonSet.
-For more information about how to deploy NodeLocal DNSCache in an ACK cluster, see Configure NodeLocal DNSCache.
+You can also configure NodeLocal DNSCache in an ACK cluster to improve the stability and performance of service discovery.
+NodeLocal DNSCache improves the DNS performance of the cluster by running the DNS cache proxy as a DaemonSet on the cluster nodes.
+For more information about how to configure NodeLocal DNSCache in a cluster, see Configure NodeLocal DNSCache.